 - Please wear a mask AND wear or bring loose fitting clothing for your acupuncture treatment.

-- When you arrive, please wait in your car until your appointment time.
-We will let you know when we are ready for you.
+- When you arrive, please give us a call and wait in your car until your appointment time.

 - Screening – We will screen you when you come in to the clinic for the following:

 - Symptoms such as fever, cough, shortness of breath, chest pressure, loss of taste or smell or any other flu like symptoms